osPrims/chatApp/README.md

 # chatApp

-ChatApp is a project that I started to get familiar with Websockets and their implementation with Socket.IO.
+ChatApp is a project that we started to get familiar with Websockets and their implementation with Socket.IO.

 Project link - https://chatapp-420.herokuapp.com